 |

-the relatively low number of female pilots in the US and is
+number of female pilots in the US and

 Read